Surface flux concentrations and spherical alpha-square dynamo: Conclusions

-There are two lines of future extensions of the present model.
-On the one hand, it is important to study in more detail the interplay between NEMPI and the dynamo instability.
-This is best done in the framework of a local Cartesian model which is more easily amenable to analytic treatment.
-Another important extension would be the inclusion of differential rotation.
-At the level of a dynamically self-consistent model, where the flow speed is a solution of the momentum equation, differential rotation is best implemented by including the $\Lambda$ effect \citep{Rue80,Rue89}.
-This is a parameterization of the Reynolds stress that is in some ways analogous to the parameterization of the electromotive force via the $\alpha$ effect.
-Mean-field models with both $\alpha$ and $\Lambda$ effects have been considered before \citep{BMT92}, so the main difference would be the additional parameterization of magnetic effects in the Reynolds stress giving rise to NEMPI.
-In both cases, our models would be amenable to verification using DNS by driving turbulence through a forcing function.
+Mean-field models with both $\alpha$ and $\Lambda$ effects have been considered before \citep{BMT92,Rem06}, so the main difference would be the additional parameterization of magnetic effects in the Reynolds stress that gives rise to NEMPI.
+In both cases, our models would be amenable to verification using DNS by driving turbulence through a helical forcing function.
 In the case of a spherical shell, this can easily be done in wedge geometry where the polar regions are excluded.
-However, in that case the mean-field dynamo solutions are oscillatory with equatorward migration \citep{Mitra}.
-At an earlier phase of the present investigations we have studied NEMPI in the corresponding mean-field models and found that NEMPI can revert the propagation of the dynamo wave from equatorward to poleward.
+In that case the mean-field dynamo solutions are oscillatory with equatorward migration \citep{Mitra}.
+At an earlier phase of the present investigations we studied NEMPI in the corresponding mean-field models and found that NEMPI can reverse the propagation of the dynamo wave from equatorward to poleward.
 However, owing to time dependence, the effects of NEMPI are then harder to study, which is why we have refrained from studying such models in further detail.

+In the case of a Cartesian domain, helically forced DNS with an open upper layer have been considered by \cite{WB10}.
+In this model, plasmoid ejections can occur and provide a more natural boundary.
+A more physical alternative is to use only nonhelical forcing, but to include rotation to produce helicity in conjunction with the stratification.
+Such models have recently been considered by \cite{Losada2}, who found that NEMPI begins to be suppressed by rotation at Coriolis numbers somewhat below those where $\alpha^2$-type dynamo action sets in.
+Furthermore, there is now evidence that the combined action of NEMPI and the dynamo instability has a lower threshold than the dynamo alone.
+Those models provide an ideal setup for future studies of the interaction between both instabilities.